souvik0306/Meteor-Detection-using-MATLAB/README.md

   By applying Hough Transformation in the processed image a raw image is produced with detected lines, which gives us an idea of a possible meteor.

-I would like to thank **Eliška Anna Kubičková** of the University of West Bohemia in Pilsen, Department of Cybernetics who's research paper on "SEARCHING OF METEORS IN ASTRONOMICAL IMAGES ON THE BASIS OF MATLAB TOOLBOX" I have referred to for this project.
+I would like to thank **Eliška Anna Kubičková**, University of West Bohemia Pilsen, Department of Cybernetics who's research paper on "SEARCHING OF METEORS IN ASTRONOMICAL IMAGES ON THE BASIS OF MATLAB TOOLBOX" I have referred to for this project.

 Image Used -
 ![image used](https://github.com/souvik0306/Meteor-Detection-using-MATLAB/blob/master/meteor.jpg?raw=true)